Nortriptyline to quit smoking

 Key points about nortriptyline for quitting smoking

 Nortriptyline is used to help adults stop smoking.
 It is usually used when nicotine replacement therapy (NRT) has not been effective.
-It can help to reduce negative nicotine withdrawal symptoms such as anxiety and stress.
+It can help to reduce the severity of nicotine withdrawal symptoms such as anxiety and stress.
 Nortriptyline is available on prescription from your doctor.
+Read more about treatments to quit smoking.

 Taking nortriptyline increases your chances of quitting smoking.
 It approximately doubles the chances of giving up smoking long-term.
 It doesn't contain nicotine, which is important to some people.

-- The effect of nortriptyline is not immediate.
-It's best to start nortriptyline 10 to 28 days before you plan to stop smoking.
+The effect of nortriptyline is not immediate.
+It's best to start nortriptyline 10 to 28 days before you plan to stop smoking (your quit date).
 This allows it to build up in your body before you stop smoking completely.

-- Take 25 mg once a day before your target stop date.
+• The usual starting dose is 25 mg once a day before your quit date.
 Your doctor will increase this slowly over a 10 day to 5 week period.

 Here are some things to know when you're taking nortriptyline.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-- Nortriptyline may affect your ability to drive: Nortriptyline can affect your concentration (how you focus or pay attention).
+• Nortriptyline may affect your ability to drive: Nortriptyline can affect your concentration (how you focus or pay attention).
 It can slow your reaction times and cause sleepiness, blurred vision, dizziness, or make you feel anxious or jittery.
 Be careful when driving or using tools until you know how this medicine affects you.
-Don't drive if you experience any of these.
-If you are a driver, talk to your doctor if you're worried.

 Resources